 With such a huge amount of research being done on all frontiers of oncology, research surrounding the use of immunotherapy for solid tumors is constantly growing in scope, which, looking to the future, could signal a positive outlook for the treatment of many different types of cancer.

-New technologies related to immunotherapy in the fight against solid tumors (Powered by IN-PART)
+New technologies related to immunotherapy in the fight against solid tumors

 - Targeting ART1 to Overcome Immune Resistance in Lung Cancer – Institute of Cancer Research (ICR)